bostontrader/bookwerx-core-rust/README.md

 BCR_BIND_PORT - A port for the http server to bind to.

 BCR_MODE - Run the server in whatever mode.
+This is presently required, but unused.

 ### Rocket